Egon Petri: Life and career

 He moved to the United States, working first at Cornell University and later at Mills College in Oakland, California.
 He refused ever to play in Germany again.
 In 1955, he became a naturalised American citizen.

 Although a Dutch citizen until he was 74, he never lived in the Netherlands and was not at ease with the Dutch language.
 On one occasion when he performed for Queen Wilhelmina, they spoke German.
 He was fluent in German, English, French, Italian, Polish, and Russian.

 Petri's students included Earl Wild, Ozan Marsh, John Ogdon, Dimitar Nenov and Xenia Boodberg Lee.

 Petri had a superb technique and a powerful sonority and was a superlative exponent of the larger works of Beethoven, Liszt and Brahms.

 Petri died on 27 May 1962, aged 81, in Berkeley, California.

+Principles

+From "Petri-Libermann Notes on the Art and Technique of Pianoforte Playing."